mit-submit/submit-users-guide/source/running.rst

 You can also add your container to this list by pushing it DockerHub and making a PR to that repository, and the container will be made available everywhere that this CVMFS is mounted.

-In order to land on Singularity-enabled wokrer nodes in the OSG pool, you have to specify,
+In order to land on Singularity-enabled worker nodes in the OSG pool, you have to specify,

 .. code-block:: sh